We want our workforce development leaders to be inclusive and equitable in the important work they do.

 The Equity Works Leadership Institute (EWLI) program builds adaptive leaders to lead inclusively and equitably in the field of workforce development.
 Individuals from Greater MN, working in state agencies and private firms are part of this leadership cohort.

 What is Equity Works Leadership Institute?

 We seek individuals committed to equity in Minnesota’s workforce development sector!
 The process of actively making change within institutions and systems must take into account the unique attributes of the leader, the complexity of the system and the culture of the organization.
 As an Equity Works Leadership Institute (EWLI) participant, you will build adaptive leadership competencies to lead inclusively and equitably in the field of workforce development.
 Individuals from Greater MN, working in state agencies and private firms are strongly encouraged to apply.

-Commit to being an ambassador for equity in Minnesota’s Workforce Development sector.
+Commit to being an ambassador for equity and systems change in Minnesota’s Workforce Development sector.